crcx/retroforth/RETRO-Book.md

 There are 810,000 possible combinations of instructions.
 Only 73 are used in the implementation of RETRO.

+# Internals: I/O

+RETRO provides three words for interacting with I/O. These are:

+    io:enumerate    returns the number of attached devices io:query        returns information about a device
+    io:invoke       invokes an interaction with a device

+As an example, with an implementation providing an output source, a block storage system, and keyboard:

+    io:enumerate    will return `3` since there are three i/o devices
+    #0 io:query     will return 0 0, since the first device
+                    is a screen (type 0) with a version of 0
+    #1 io:query     will return 1 3, since the second device is
+                    block storage (type 3), with a version of 1
+    #2 io:query     will return 0 1, since the last device is a
+                    keyboard (type 1), with a version of 0

+In this case, some interactions can be defined:

+    :c:put #0 io:invoke ;
+    :c:get #2 io:invoke ;

+Setup the stack, push the device ID, and then use `io:invoke` to invoke the interaction.

+A RETRO system requires one I/O device (a generic output for a single character).
+This must be the first device, and must have a device ID of 0.

+All other devices are optional and can be specified in any order.

+# Internals: Interface Layers

+Nga provides a virtual processor and an extensible way of adding I/O devices, but does not provide any I/O itself.
+Adding I/O is the responsability of the *interface layer*.

+An interface layer will wrap Nga, providing at least one I/O device (a generic output target), and a means of interacting with the *retro image*.

+It's expected that this layer will be host specific, adding any system interactions that are needed via the I/O instructions.
+The image will typically be extended with words to use these.

 # Internals: The Retro Image